 – Entertainment and fun $200 per month

 I want to emphasize that this is for a family of three that’s not being all that frugal.
-We eat out far more than we did in the USA, I don’t hesitate to order a beer or two when we’re out, and we take advantage of things like $6 symphony tickets and $4 ballet performances.
+We eat out far more than we did in the USA, I don’t hesitate to order a beer or two when we’re out, and we take advantage of things like $5 symphony tickets and $4 ballet performances.
 You could certainly live here for far less if you wanted and many people do.
-Considering that we were spending $2,000 a month in Tampa just on rent though and another $1,000 on health care, our Mexican living budget feels like a screaming bargain.
+Considering that we were spending $2,100 a month in Tampa just on rent though and another $1,000 on health care, our Mexican living budget feels like a screaming bargain.
 We can spend another $1,000 on travel, visas, and shopping and still just be up to what we used to spend on those two items alone.

 Meanwhile, if you’re passing through, get in touch!
 If you want to see the city through my eyes and my stomach, sign up for my Guanajuato street food tour.

 Want to learn more about living a better life for half the price?
 Sign up for the Cheap Living Abroad e-mail newsletter.